Patch Drywall to Smooth Walls

 - To repair walls decorated with crayon marks, dab toothpaste onto a towel or toothbrush and scrub marks.

-- Use Mr. Clean Magic Eraser ($3), the best instant wall cleaner around.
+- Use a Mr. Clean Magic Eraser ($3), the best instant wall cleaner around.
 Wet and wring the eraser before attacking scuffs.

 Prepare for inevitable touch-ups by keeping leftover paint or at least recording the paint number and/or formula (paint names change).
 Don’t have the original?
 Scrape off a little and ask your paint store to match it.